Choosing the right device for fastening telecom cables:

 Drop mandrel clamps

 This product solution is based on the self-tightening of the cable around the mandrel, which protects cables from piston effects.
 Easy to install and requiring no tools, drop mandrel clamps also enable a manual cable sag adjustment.
 This drop cable dead-end clamp is particularly recommended for the last mile access network because of its compatibility with small diameter cables without FRP rods and/or presenting a non-dense outer sheath construction.

 Featuring a wedge design, these drop clamps are engineered to fit perfectly the cable’s shape and to ensure thus an effective cable grip.
 This solution is compatible with both round or flat cables, fiber optic or copper, deployed on last mile access networks where spans do not exceed 70 meters.
 An improved technology has been developed to meet the needs of stiff optical round cables: clamps with enveloping wedges.
 These anchor clamps for FTTH roll-outs enable to preserve all the functional characteristics of the cable in case of overload.

-Using the preformed technology, helical dead-ends enable the aerial roll-out of round cables on feeder or distribution networks characterised by long spans.
+Using the preformed technology, helical dead-ends enable the aerial roll-out of round cables on distribution networks characterised by short spans.
 Thanks to a large contact surface with the cable, spirals prove their effectiveness even in difficult installation conditions.
 Discreet, these anchoring devices require however additional accessories and a longer installation time than other dead-ending solutions.

 The telecom cable suspension: when and how to use it ?